gretagandolfi/lexical-alignment-competence-attention-hci/README.md

 # Effects of competence and attention on lexical alignment in HCI
 ## Analysis, data and supplementary materials
 The repository contains:
-- a rdm file with analysis script (analysis-ANON.rmd)
+- a .rdm file with analysis script (analysis-ANON.rmd)
-- Testable output file of results (raw, anonymised data: anon-data.csv)
+- a .csv Testable output file of results (raw, anonymised data: anon-data.csv) (variables explained [here](https://help.testable.org/kb/en/feature-manual-57706))
+- a .csv file with anonymised IDs of participants that were excluded from the analysis (to-exclude.csv).
+The file includes the following variables:
+  - to.exclude.id (IDs)
+  - why (reason for exclusion)
+  - response (response provided to the question "_What do you think it is the purpose of the experiment? <br> Enter NA if you have no idea_"

 **Pre-registration**: https://doi.org/10.17605/OSF.IO/EZYTH